balderdashy/sails-docs/reference/blueprint-api/Destroy.md

 ```
 verb: 'destroyed',
 id: <the record primary key>,
-previous: <a dictionary of the attribute values of the destroyed record (including associations)>
+previous: <a dictionary of the attribute values of the destroyed record (including populated associations)>
 ```

 For instance, continuing the example above, all clients subscribed to `Pony` #4 (_except_ for the client making the request) might receive the following message: